yusufbigweb/simple_portfolio_web/README.md

 # simple_portfolio

 Personal portfolio showcasing projects using HTML, CSS, and JavaScript.
-Designed to highlight my skills in web development.
+Designed to highlight my skills in web Development.